 Training Progress Card subject briefings

-When you start your training you will be provided with Progress Card that is used to “tick off” your progress through the required (and some optional) exercises,
+When you start your training you will be provided with Progress Card that is used to “tick off” your progress through the required (and some optional) exercises, The club will keep this card, but you will need it to hand every time you fly so that your training can be recorded.

 The link below will open a OneDrive folder containing a set of lectures by our Chief Flying Instructor (CFI) Richard Crockett.
 These concise lectures cover the basic skills that a pilot will need to master before they go solo.
 Each lecture covers a topic on the standardised progress card used to track glider pilot training in most UK gliding clubs.